swyxio/brain/Intro.md

 _Current API: `ReactDOM.unstable_createRoot`_

-Instead of `ReactDOM.render`, `ReactDOM.createRoot` automatically opts into `<ConcurrentMode>`.
-It also doesn't assume the first render is synchronous (aka you can suspend even on the first render, which useful for prerendering via `root.createBatch()`)
+If you use this instead of `ReactDOM.render`, `ReactDOM.createRoot` automatically opts into Concurrent mode for your whole app.
+For more info, see the separate Roots doc.

 ```js
 const container = document.getElementById('root');